 Historic tensions will likely reemerge.
 Perhaps you and your mother never really got along well.
-Or, your father may have abandoned the family when you were twelve.
+Or your father may have abandoned the family when you were young.
 And now he is sick and you find yourself understandably resentful being asked to look after him.
+If you are the youngest, everyone may treat you like the baby.
+Or if you are the eldest, your siblings may wait for you to organize everything and then complain that you are bossy.

 Fill in this form and one of our caring staff will get back to you.